Russia's Lavrov Meets With Kim Jong Un, As Pompeo Tries To Salvage Summit

 - The monument of the Soviet Army, which helped liberate Korea from Japanese occupation during World War II;

-- A bas-relief plaque outside of the Russian Embassy in Pyongyang that honors Ambassador Andrey Karlov.
+- A bas-relief plaque outside of the Russian Embassy in Pyongyang that honors Ambassador Andrei Karlov.
 A former envoy to North Korea, Karlov was assassinated in Turkey in 2016.

 Moscow seems intent on inserting itself into the conversation about the future of the Korean Peninsula.
 The topic came up last week in Moscow, when Japanese Prime Minister Shinzo Abe visited Putin.
 On the eve of that meeting, Russian Foreign Ministry Spokesperson Maria Zakharova was asked about the Kremlin's push to be included in wider talks on the two Koreas.

 Zakharova replied that Russia had "planned a number of initiatives," adding, "I think that I will be able to share more information on this subject in the near future."